7 Spiritual Books About Angels

 4. An Angel Treasury: A Celestial Collection of Inspirations, Encounters, and Heavenly Lore

-The author talks about Jewish traditions, the New Testament, the Kabbalah, Christianity, and Catholic beliefs.
+The author discusses Jewish traditions, the New Testament, the Kabbalah, Christianity, and Catholic beliefs.
 So there’s a lot of information in this book, and she gives you ways to work with the angels ritualistically in spells to invite them into your dreams and figure out which angels relate to you most.
 Avoid the hardcover because of poor quality, but the paperback is excellent for color, font, binding, and cover.

 An Angel Treasury